-The proposed bill would amend current statutes by adding a new section to the Arizona Revised Statutes that allows the Arizona Health Care Cost Containment System (AHCCCS) to receive funding from nonemergency medical transportation (NEMT) providers and other interested parties to conduct a study on reimbursement rates for NEMT services.
-This study would assess the adequacy and appropriateness of current reimbursement rates, including a detailed examination of costs associated with service delivery in both rural and urban areas.
-The bill mandates that the study be completed within one year of receiving sufficient funding and requires AHCCCS to submit the results to the Joint Legislative Budget Committee (JLBC).
+The proposed bill would amend current statutes by adding a new section to the Arizona Revised Statutes that allows the Arizona Health Care Cost Containment System (AHCCCS) to receive funding from nonemergency medical transportation (NEMT) providers and other interested parties to conduct a study on the adequacy of reimbursement rates for NEMT services.
+This funding can only be used to contract with an independent consulting firm for the study, and any excess funds must be returned to the contributors.
+The bill also stipulates that if sufficient funds are received, AHCCCS must contract for a comprehensive study that evaluates the costs associated with providing NEMT services, including programmatic, administrative, and technology costs in both rural and urban settings.

 Statutes affected: Introduced Version: 36-2930.07